NaoiseGaffney/Training/README.md

 ---

 * **User Story 002 (Admin):** As an administrator I want to create, read, update and delete database items from the admin view to maintain the site.
-	* **Use Case 002-001 - Authentication and Authorization:** As an admin I want to manage users and groups on the site. - [Authentication and Authorization](https://training-and-development.herokuapp.com/admin/auth/) CRUD functions for Groups (not currently ised) and Users.
-Using Django authorization.
+	* **Use Case 002-001 - Authentication and Authorisation:** As an admin I want to manage users and groups on the site. - [Authentication and Authorisation](https://training-and-development.herokuapp.com/admin/auth/) CRUD functions for Groups (not currently used) and Users.
+Using Django authorisation.
 	* **Use Case 002-002 - Account:** As an admin I want to manage Character Profiles. - [Account](https://training-and-development.herokuapp.com/admin/account/).
 Consumer updates to their Character Profile is managed here.
-	* **Use Case 002-003 - Shop:** As an admin I want to manage the product categories and prodcuts provided to the Consumers. - [Shop](https://training-and-development.herokuapp.com/admin/shop/).
+	* **Use Case 002-003 - Shop:** As an admin I want to manage the product categories and products provided to the Consumers. - [Shop](https://training-and-development.herokuapp.com/admin/shop/).
 	* **Use Case 002-004 - Orders:** As an admin I want to manage the orders placed by Consumers. - [Orders](https://training-and-development.herokuapp.com/admin/orders/)

 ---